 Your browser does not support iframes.

 SRMJEEE Syllabus 2020 - SRM Institute of Science and Technology has released the syllabus of SRMJEEE 2020 for all the subjects.
 The institute has made subsequent changes in exam pattern of SRMJEEE with the inclusion of English and aptitude section in the entrance exam.
 The other changes are increase in number of questions from 35 to 40 in Mathematics/Biology and reducing mark of each question in all sections from 3 to 1.
 Students can find here the SRMJEEE 2020 syllabus for English and aptitude along with all other subjects to prepare for exam.
 The SRMJEEE syllabus 2020 mentions all the topics which are covered in the exam from which questions will be asked.
 Students are advised to prepare for the exam strictly in accordance to the SRMJEEE syllabus 2020.
 SRM Institute of Science and Technology conducts SRMJEEE for the admission of candidates in UG engineering courses in various disciplines.
-SRMJEEE 2020 will be conducted from April 12 to 20 in online mode week across various test centres in India.
+SRMJEEE 2020 was to be conducted from April 12 to 20 in online mode week across various test centres in India.
+Now, new exam dates will be announced by the authorities on or before April 1.
 Students should refer to the SRMJEEE exam pattern 2020 to get an idea about the exam and prepare accordingly.
-More information regarding the SRMJEEE syllabus 2020 and exam pattern is provided below to help candidates prepare for the exam.Latest: SRMJEEE Application Form 2020 to be available from October 15.
-Check new SRMJEEE exam pattern 2020
+More information regarding the SRMJEEE syllabus 2020 and exam pattern is provided below to help candidates prepare for the exam.Latest: SRMJEEE 2020 has been postponed, new exam dates will be announced on or before April 1.
+SRMJEEE Application Form 2020 is available now.
+Important: Check new SRMJEEE exam pattern 2020